Digital Transformation in Banking & Finance

 - Merchant services

-However, digitalization offers much more than just additional channels of digital banking services.
+Digitalization offers much more than just additional channels of online banking services.
 Within a financial institution, digital transformation comes from the fundamental reform of internal and business processes paired with excessive training of employees.
 But most importantly, it leads to a mindset shift in the banking sector’s methodology.
 It’s safe to say that the true meaning of change lies in a modern way of delivering value and driving revenue.
-For customers, technology brings out a personalized customer journey where all the steps are integrated into a single platform online.
+For customers, new banking technology brings out a personalized customer journey where all the steps are integrated into a single platform online.

 Modern customers, with Internet-savvy Millennials as the dominant group, are one of the main advocates of digital banking.
-In various ways, they interact with a variety of businesses, including those that have already begun to transform their working processes.
+They interact with different businesses in various ways, including those that have already begun to transform their working processes.
 In such cases, clients witness the speed of service and therefore expect the same level of convenience from other enterprises.
 Deloitte claims that 84% of clients use online banking while 72% access their primary bank via mobile applications.
 Nessa Feddis, senior vice president at ABA, comments on the new cashless reality: “As fewer people carry around cash and checkbooks, more and more consumers are turning to mobile payment apps to split a tab, send money to family or even pay their rent.”

-Digitalization paves the way towards the adoption of the customer-centric approach, and with technology, banks can predict and address clients’ demands at an early stage.
-The Commonwealth Bank in Australia developed an AR application that serves as an AI-driven real estate agent.
+Digitalization paves the way towards the adoption of the customer-centric approach.
+Using technologies, banks can predict and address clients’ demands at any stage.
+The Commonwealth Bank in Australia, for instance, developed an AR application that serves as an AI-driven real estate agent.
 Using the camera in their smartphones, clients “scan” a building and get its price and sales history on their screens.
-Plus, the CommBank Property app comes with a mortgage calculator and the possibility to contact local real estate agencies.
-The app perfectly describes the idea of a personalized customer journey on a single platform online, and according to the number of downloads, Australian customers fully appreciated the innovative approach.
+The CommBank Property app also comes with a mortgage calculator and the possibility to contact local real estate agencies.
+The solution perfectly describes the idea of a personalized customer journey on a single platform online.
+And, according to the number of downloads — over 100,000 — Australian customers fully appreciated the innovative approach.

-IDC study claims that by 2025, the global amount of data will exceed 175 zettabytes, and the manufacturing industry and financial sector are recognized as the most promising sectors for using Big Data.
+IDC study claims that by 2025, the global amount of data will exceed 175 zettabytes (175 trillion gigabytes).
+The manufacturing industry and financial sector are recognized as the most promising ones for Big Data usage.
 Doug Laney, a renowned data analyst, formulated three basic components that describe data in banking:

 - Diversity.
 Banks have to deal with a huge amount of different types of data.
 The data ranges from small details in transaction history to credit points and risk assessment reports from banks.